 Declaring Semantic Attributes

 The block's pop up menu also allows for a number of semantic attributes to be defined for the action.
-These are only relevant for the error checker and the code generator, which is not yet officially released in pre-3.0 versions.
-When set, these flags allow for the error checker to make more specific tests and the code generator to optimize the execution speed for the action.
-Unless elementary code is generated for a compound action which uses that action, these settings have no effect whatsoever (i.e. do not care for them).
+Except for the "Blocking" attribute, these are only relevant for the error checker and the code generator, which is not yet officially released in pre-3.0 versions.
+When set, these flags allow for the error checker to make more specific tests and the code generator / executor to optimize the execution speed of the action.

 Currently, semantic attributes are: